kartoza/charts/charts/geoserver/v0.3.4/README.md

 # Intro

 This chart bootstrap a GeoServer installation.
-Most GeoServer packages are shipped with Jetty or Tomcat Server to be directly used in production instance.
+Most GeoServer packages are shipped with Tomcat Server to be directly used in production instance.
 On top of that you can cascade with Nginx or Apache if you need more control over the routing mechanism.

 # What it can do